zhuyingqin/Agent-Writing/README.md

 ```

 Edit the `.env` file with your API keys (e.g., the API keys for default selections are shown below):
 ```bash
 cp .env.example .env
 ```

-Set whatever APIs needed for your model and search tool choices
+Set whatever APIs needed for your model and search tools, for example:
 ```bash
 export TAVILY_API_KEY=<your_tavily_api_key>
 export ANTHROPIC_API_KEY=<your_anthropic_api_key>